23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 2. Nizza

 If you’re not ordering pizza when you’re in NYC, are you even there at all?
-Nizza is one of the best restaurants in Hell’s Kitchen for pizza, and that’s high praise.
-Not only do they have fantastic pizza and great vibes, but they also have a gluten-free menu.
+We guarantee that Nizza is one of the best restaurants in Hell’s Kitchen for pizza, and that’s high praise.
+Not only does it offer fantastic pizza and great vibes, but it also has a gluten-free menu.

 The Vibe

 You’ll feel like you’re in Italy when you dine here.
 It has a sweet and classic exterior with a warm and cozy indoor dining area.
-It feels upscale, but not stuffy.
+It feels upscale, but not stuffy, making it the perfect family-friendly restaurant in NYC to take your loved ones for flavorful Italian meals.

 What to Order

 Start with eggplant rollatini as an appetizer.
-Follow it up with a Margherita pizza for a true classic Italian meal.
+If you’re looking for the best pizza in NYC, follow your starter up with a soppressata pie for a true classic Italian meal.

 Nizza | 630 Ninth Ave., New York, NY 10036 | $$